 Reason for this improvement: Leverage browser caching error is 95% corrected.

-To speed up WordPress, W3 Total Cache plugin sets the expiration to all internal scripts.
-For example, your CSS scripts will be cached for 7 days, images will be cached for 30 days, e.t.c.
-After setting up this internal caching, the ‘leverage browser caching’ warning was 95% corrected.
+To speed up WordPress, the W3 Total Cache plugin helpfully and intelligently sets the expiration times for all internal scripts to sensible durations.
+For example, your CSS scripts will be cached for 7 days, images will be cached for 30 days, and so on.
+After setting up this useful internal caching, the ‘leverage browser caching’ warning was 95% corrected.

 Google Page Speed Insight Score After Enabling Caching Plugin

 95% of errors under the Leverage browser caching were then corrected.
-5% of the errors are still there, but they were due to 3rd party scripts like Facebook and Twitter, where this tool cannot set caching.
-There’s nothing much can be done as you don’t have control over their caching property.
-For this reason, you should not bother about completely removing the “leverage browser caching” error.
+For those keeping track, that leaves 5% of the errors extant.
+Unfortunately, these were due to 3rd party scripts like Facebook and Twitter, for which this tool is unable to set caching.
+There is little to be done about this, as you do not control the caching of such third-party data.
+Not to worry, though, the effects are likely small, and thus you should not unduly worry about completely vanquishing the “leverage browser caching” error.

-Removal of unnecessary characters and redundant code can greatly speed up WordPress by reducing page size in kilobytes.
+To be clear, these characters greatly enhance such files for human legibility, but are completely unnecessary for computers and web browsers to process.
+The removal of unnecessary characters and redundant code can greatly speed up WordPress by reducing page size by a hefty number of kilobytes.

-Here is the WordPress page speed results showing feedback about minimizing CSS and JS files.
+Here, we present the WordPress page speed results showing us some feedback about minimizing our CSS and JS files.

 Google Page Speed Insights Minification Warning

-According to the result, you can further speed up WordPress by reducing the number of calls to CSS & JS and by minimizing its page size.
+According to the results, it is possible to further augment our speed by both reducing the number of calls to CSS & JS and by minimizing its page size.